Wellcome

 Research I will be undertaking in the Centre

-My project will bring together phenomenological and crip-queer-feminist methods to investigate the lived embodied experience of disability, especially in relation to prosthesis.
-My research will therefore focus on a critical examination of futurity and reproduction, bodies in relation to each other and queer-‘crip’ uses of technology, appendages and environments.
-To put it more simply, disability technologies are a bit of a two-edged sword: on the hand, prostheses are rooted in medicalised understandings of disability that disabled people have to ‘cured’ or made to look ‘normal’.
+I approach prostheses, and disability technologies, as a double-edged sword: on the one hand, they are rooted in medicalised understandings of disability that disabled people have to be ‘cured’ or made to look ‘normal’.
 On the other hand, prostheses highlight the artifice and permeability of the body, and they can be very useful.
 A nuanced understanding of disability and technology has to be mindful of all these dimensions.
-I therefore want to examine the experience of prostheses from the perspective of those who use them, and how they imagine prostheses to feature in the/their future.
-To facilitate this and centre lived experience, my work will also involve collaboration with disabled people, including phenomenological interviews.

-I am part of Work Package 1 ‘Imagining/Experiencing Disability, Care and Embodiment’ of the ‘Imagining Technologies for Disability Futures’ project, supervised by Professor Luna Dolezal and Dr Joel Krueger.
+I am part of Work Package 1 ‘Imagining/Experiencing Disability, Care and Embodiment’ of the ‘Imagining Technologies for Disability Futures’ project, supervised by Professor Luna Dolezal, Prof Joel Krueger and Dr Rebecca Lynch.